TERREMEMBER/hdb/gpMgmt/bin/README.gpexpand.md

 ## 2. Redistribution phase

-gpexpand redistribution phase redistributes user's data across the whole cluster one table by one table.
+hdbexpand redistribution phase redistributes user's data across the whole cluster one table by one table.
 User could adjust table redistribution order.

-During this phase, table currently under expansion is not accessible. gpexpand acquires `Access Exclusive Lock` on redistributing table to prevent concurrent.
+During this phase, table currently under expansion is not accessible. hdbexpand acquires `Access Exclusive Lock` on redistributing table to prevent concurrent.

 User data are redistributed in a CTAS-like style, id redistributes all data to